 "Very well, if you won't move then I guess I'll just have to make you."

-And with that another sickly yellow beam sprang forth from his wand, colliding with Lily and sending her sprawling along the floor, coming to a stop against the closet door at the far-end of the room.
+And with that another sickly yellow beam sprang forth from his wand, colliding with Lily and sending her sprawling across the floor, coming to a stop against the closet door at the far end of the room.

 As he approached the crib, he noticed a pair of green eyes look from his injured mother to the man in the hooded cloak.

 Voldemort let out a little chuckle at the thought that this defenceless little boy could possibly hold the power to defeat such a powerful sorcerer as himself.
-He could actually feel his his wand practically begging to cast the killing curse on the young babe as he approached the boys crib.
-After all it wasn't the norm for the Dark Lord to cast two curses in succession that weren't unforgivables.
+He could actually feel his wand practically begging to cast the killing curse on the young babe as he approached the boys' crib.
+After all, it wasn't the norm for the Dark Lord to cast two curses in succession that weren't unforgivables.